-Solar power systems, energy storage, heat recovery from ventilation (FTX), car and electric cycle pools, distance workplaces and resource-efficient construction using low-carbon concrete.
+Solar-power systems, energy storage, heat recovery from ventilation (FTX), car and electric bike pools, remote workplaces and resource-efficient construction using low-carbon concrete.
 These are some of aspects leading the way to sustainable living at Viva, a cutting-edge housing project inaugurated in September 2019.

-– Mobility as a service, an app will make it easier for people to combine different modes of transport, such as bicycle, carpool and public transport
+• Mobility as a service, an app that makes it easier for people to plan, use and combine different modes of transport, such as bike, carpool and public transport.

-– New more durable concrete with 30% less CO2 emissions
+• New, more durable concrete produced with 30% less CO2 emissions.

-The project was initiated by Riksbyggen in collaboration with, among others, Johanneberg Science Park, Chalmers University of Technology, The University of Gothenburg, Göteborg Energi, the City of Gothenburg and RISE – Research Institutes of Sweden).
+The project was initiated by Riksbyggen in collaboration with organisations such as Johanneberg Science Park, Chalmers University of Technology, the University of Gothenburg, Göteborg Energi, the City of Gothenburg and RISE (Research Institutes of Sweden).
 Thanks to its holistic approach to sustainable housing, Brf Viva was named Environmental Building of the Year at the Sweden Green Building Awards 2019.